All Episodes

 It's incredible.

-This I almost put in the same level of Nixon in China, not quite, but uh, and of course, President Trump's got a couple of things he's working on in Ukraine and uh with the CCP.
+But of course, President Trump's got a couple of things he's working on in Ukraine and with the CCP.

 But Kurt, am I wrong in that?

-Is that the Israel first uh sponsors, uh cheerleaders, promoters led this.
+Is that the Israel First sponsors, cheerleaders, promoters led this?

-And you're gonna have to understand Netanyahu's visit the other day was a humiliation.
+And you have to understand, Netanyahu's visit the other day was a humiliation.

-It wasn't just his arrival, which was like an Uber driver picking up uh uh picking up a uh affair with no color guard, etc.
+It wasn't just his arrival, which was like an Uber driver picking up an affair with no color guard, et cetera.

-When Netanyahu came out and lied about what the apology was to Cutter, oh, I just all I did was apologize for killing the security guy.
+When Netanyahu came out and lied about what the apology was to Qatar, all I did was apologize for killing the security guy.

-The White House immediately put out that photograph of Netanyahu reading the document that was tied that was given to him by Whitkop and Kushner the day before with a full apology with the president of the United States holding the phone and giving him the look that only Trump can give you.
+The White House immediately put out that photograph of Netanyahu reading the document that was given to him by Witkoff and Kushner the day before with a full apology, with the president of the United States holding the phone and giving him the look that only Trump can give you.

-And him like uh, you know, uh a uh uh a uh vassal state reading the apology.
+And him like a vassal state reading the apology.

-And so finally they are acting like a protectorate, and this is what President Trump has gone to.
+And this is what President Trump has gone to.

 In the Israel first crowd, you have nobody to blame but yourself for this situation.

-For all the people supported Israel for so many years, and said we can't have a two-state solution.
+For all the people who supported Israel for so many years, said, we can't have a two-state solution.

 The Greater Israel Project is over.